March 24, 2015

 Complicating the issue of breed bans and restrictions is the fact that about half the estimated 80 million American pet dogs are mixed breeds.
 Through canine genetic testing, studies have found that even people in animal-related professions can’t accurately identify the breeds in a mixed-breed dog’s genealogy.
 Tragically, breed-biased laws have caused the deaths of countless dogs whose only crime was to resemble a certain breed.

 Breed Bans Don’t Make Sense

 Experts have found that no breed is more likely to bite than another.
 The AVMA, the National Animal Control Association and the U.S. Centers for Disease Control and Prevention oppose breed-specific legislation (BSL), along with leading animal welfare organizations.

 Fortunately, more people and their elected officials are learning why breed bans don’t make sense, and BSL is on the decline.
-In recent years, 19 states have passed laws prohibiting BSL on the local level, and nearly 100 municipalities have replaced BSL with breed-neutral policies.
+In recent years, 20 states have passed laws prohibiting BSL on the local level, and over 100 municipalities have replaced BSL with breed-neutral policies.
 Repealing BSL has not resulted in more dog bites in these communities.
 In fact, after Ohio repealed its statewide breed-based law, State Farm Insurance reported a decrease in dog-related claims in the state.

 The Repealing Breed-Specific Legislation toolkit was developed to help increase dialogue among advocates and address harmful breed-based laws.
 It provides comprehensive information, giving you the confidence to challenge BSL in your community, making it a safer place for both dogs and people.
 You can download it for free here!